ajstamm/gatpkg/archive/readme.md

 # Archive for historical information on GAT's development

 This folder contains prior versions of GAT prior to converting GAT to an R package.
 These files are provided for historical use only and are no longer being maintained or supported.
 The only version of GAT that we support currently is the R package.
-If you have questions about the history of GAT, please email epht@health.ny.gov.
+If you have questions about GAT's history, please email epht@health.ny.gov.

 ## GAT for R